Book a demo

 In regulated industries such as pharmaceuticals, biotechnology, and medical devices, ensuring product quality and compliance with industry standards is paramount.
 The key to achieving this lies in the three key components of validation for equipment and utilities: Installation Qualification (IQ), Operational Qualification (OQ), and Performance Qualification (PQ).
 In this article, we will delve into the significance of each of these three qualification phases, as well as Process Performance Qualification (PPQ) in process validation, and how they collectively contribute to a robust quality management system.

-Understanding IQ (Installation Qualification)
+Understanding IQ (Installation qualification)

 Installation Qualification (IQ) is the foundational step in the validation process.
 It involves verifying and documenting that all equipment and systems are correctly installed and configured according to pre-established specifications.
 In this phase, the focus is on ensuring that the physical installation meets the manufacturer’s requirements, and the system is ready for use.